Skip to content

 • [ ] Proficiently use the erase-remove idiom and C++20's std::erase

-• [ ] Apply the "algorithms over hand-written loops" principle to write clearer code
+• [ ] Apply the principle of "algorithms over hand-written loops" to write clearer code

-Many developers feel more conflicted after learning about all the containers: which one should I actually use?
+After learning about a bunch of containers, many people feel even more conflicted: which one should I actually use?
 In reality, the decision logic is very clear for the vast majority of scenarios.
 Let's walk through it based on your core needs:

-If your data is sequential, its size will change, and you need random access, std::vector is almost always the first choice.
-Its elements are stored contiguously in memory, allowing CPU cache prefetching to work efficiently.
-Subscript access is O(1), and amortized O(1) for push/pop at the back.
-Its only weakness is O(n) insertion and deletion in the middle—but honestly, most programs don't need frequent middle insertions.
+If your data is sequential, the quantity changes, and you need random access, std::vector is almost always the first choice.
+Its elements are arranged contiguously in memory, allowing CPU cache prefetch to work efficiently.
+Index access is O(1), and amortized insertion/deletion at the end is O(1).
+Its only weakness is O(n) insertion/deletion in the middle—but honestly, most programs don't need frequent insertions in the middle.

-If you need to "look up a value by key" and don't need to iterate in key order, std::unordered_map is the most efficient choice, offering average O(1) lookup speed.
-If you also need ordered iteration by key or range queries, switch to std::map.
+If you need to "look up a value by key" and don't need to traverse in key order, std::unordered_map is the most efficient choice, with average O(1) lookup speed.
+If you need ordered traversal or range queries by key at the same time, switch to std::map.

 If you need to maintain a "set of unique elements," use std::set.
-If you only need to check "whether something is present" and don't need ordering, std::unordered_set is faster.
+If you only need to judge "whether something is present" and don't need ordering, std::unordered_set is faster.

-If the number of elements is known at compile time and doesn't need dynamic resizing, use std::array—it is a zero-overhead fixed-size array that avoids the dynamic allocation overhead of a vector and is just as efficient as a C array.
+If the number of elements is determined at compile time and doesn't need dynamic changes, use std::array—it is a zero-overhead fixed-size array that avoids dynamic allocation overhead compared to vector and is as efficient as C arrays.

 Let's organize this into a decision table: